1. What do you do as a business broker to earn your commission?

 - Assist with obtaining franchise approval, if applicable

-- Assist with obtaining lease assignment, if applicable
+- Assist with obtaining a lease assignment, if applicable

 - Assist with developing an orderly turnover plan